lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 implementations MAY perform the steps below as a certificate validation.

 The implementation MAY examine the Extended Key Usage value(s):
+A Restriction on Extended Key Usage is derived and implemented from (or configured with) the policy to which the implementation conforms.

 1. If there are no restrictions set for the relying party and the relying party software, the certificate is acceptable.